GeethaHorangala/vsd-riscv/README.md

 * 32-bit Instruction Representation : 0 0001110010 1 00000010  00001 1101111
 ![Screenshot 2025-04-02 222830](https://github.com/user-attachments/assets/551a48ef-28ed-499f-8bf8-fc6773a909e9)

-# 5.The RISC-V Assembly Instruction : lw a2, 12(sp)
+# 5. The RISC-V Assembly Instruction : lw a2, 12(sp)
 ![Screenshot from 2025-04-02 19-17-26](https://github.com/user-attachments/assets/c2ce4284-75f3-4735-9523-d4020a1031dc)
-* Instruction Type : addi (Add Immediate) is an I-type (Immediate) instruction in the RISC-V ISA.
+* Instruction Type : lw (Load Word) is an I-type (Immediate) instruction in the RISC-V ISA.
-* addi (Add Immediate) is used to add an immediate value (a constant) to a register.
+* lw (Load Word) is used to load a 32-bit word (4 bytes) from memory into a register in the RV32I and RV64I instruction sets.
+It is typically used for loading data from memory into registers.
 * sp: Register x2, commonly used as stack pointer.
-* -32 : Immediate value to add with sp.
+* 12 : Immediate value to add with sp.
+* The instruction lw a2, 12(sp) loads a 32-bit word (4 bytes) from memory at sp + 12 into the register a2.
 * 32-bit Instruction Representation : 111111100000 00010 000 00010 0010011

 # 6.The RISC-V Assembly Instruction : mv a2,a5